So You Want to Live in Roxbury

 2201 Washington St.

 Who says Boston’s dining scene is confined to downtown?
 Dudley Café is always bustling, whether it’s with live jazz or a group of people knitting.
-Haley House is another popular pick.
 Grab a steak and cheese at Ugi’s or Joe’s—everyone has an opinion on which is better—or a cold cut sub at Ideal’s.
 Residents and outsiders alike go crazy for food at Merengue, while their sister restaurant Dona Habana is becoming quite the hotspot.
 Slade’s and Fort Hill Bar and Grille are very popular, as is Darryl’s for brunch just outside the neighborhood in the South End.
 And you’ll always know summer is around the corner when you spot the Slushie Lady.

 Did You Know?